apache/maven/Documentation/CACHE.md

 ### Implementation insights

-At very simple form, the incremental maven is essentially a hash function which takes maven project and produces hash code (checksum).
+At very simple form, the incremental Maven is essentially a hash function which takes Maven project and produces hash code (checksum).
 Then hash value is used to fetch and restore build result.
 As with any hash, there could be collisions and instabilities.
 Collision could happen if the same hash produced from the different build states and will result in unintended reuse.
 Instability means that same input yields different hash sums